Content

 Importantly, to have a chance of achieving these results, you must stick to a low-calorie diet and exercise regularly.

-"One of the most important things to remember while on a GLP-1 for any weight loss attempt is to make sure that you have sought proper nutrition advice starting with your doctor.
+"One of the most important things to remember while on a GLP-1 for any weight loss attempt is to make sure that you have sought proper nutrition advice, starting with your doctor.
 GLP-1 essentially works as a powerful appetite suppressant.
-Failure to eat healthy will lead to a loss of lean muscle mass, which can result in a disappointing weight loss journey.
+Failure to eat healthily will lead to a loss of lean muscle mass, which can result in a disappointing weight loss journey.
 Although the scale will go down, if much of the weight loss will be that of lean mass, unfortunately, it will leave a significant amount of fatty tissue in place."

 Dr. Michael Chichak